 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

-Road Conditions and Safety: While some major thoroughfares in urban parts of Togo are paved, many secondary streets are not, and they can become severely flooded when it rains.
-Driving conditions are hazardous throughout Togo due to the presence of pedestrians, large swarms of small motorcycles, disorderly drivers (moped, car, and truck drivers), livestock on the roadways, and the poor condition of the roads, which often contain deep potholes.
-Overland travel off the main network of roads generally requires a four-wheel-drive vehicle.
+Road Conditions and Safety: While some major thoroughfares in urban parts of Togo are paved, most secondary streets are not.
+All streets can become severely flooded when it rains.
+Driving conditions are hazardous throughout Togo due to aggressive and poorly trained drivers, the presence of pedestrians and animals on the road, large swarms of small motorcycles, and poor conditions of the roads; which often contain deep, unmarked potholes.
+Overland travel off the main network of roads, including some parts of urban areas, generally requires a four-wheel-drive vehicle.

-Nighttime travel is dangerous.
+Nighttime travel is dangerous and not recommended.
 You should not drive outside urban centers after dark.
 Even when driving in the city, keep car doors locked and the windows up.
 You should be aware of your surroundings and drive defensively.

 Typically, a person involved in an accident should assist the other party(ies) if involved in an accident, unless it is not safe to do so.
-Since crowds can form easily following even a minor accident, it is very important to maintain attentiveness to the situation and ensure that the police are notified to respond to the scene as soon as possible.
+Crowds can form easily following even a minor accident.
+It is very important to remain attentive to the situation and ensure that the police are notified to respond to the scene as soon as possible.

-Public Transportation: You are advised to exercise caution when using any form of local public transportation, particularly moto-taxis.
+Public Transportation: Safety standards for small, private buses/taxis are substandard.
+You are advised to exercise caution when using any form of local public transportation and to avoid motorcycle-taxis whenever possible.
 Never get into a taxi with unknown passengers and always agree on the fare before getting in.

 See our Road Safety page for more information.